Yubelious/Jaden-and-Yubel/CONTRIBUTING.md

-If you wish to cont
+If you wish to contr